open-source-labs/ReacType/README.md

   <img width="1000" src="./resources/ReadMe.gif">
 </p>

-**ReacType** is a rapid prototyping tool built on Electron that allows users _visualize_ their application architecture dynamically, employing a _drag-and-drop canvas display_ and an interactive, _real-time component code preview_ that can be exported as a **React** app for developers employing React component architecture alongside the comprehensive type-checking of **TypeScript**.
+**ReacType** is a rapid prototyping tool that allows users _visualize_ their application architecture dynamically, employing a _drag-and-drop canvas display_ and an interactive, _real-time component code preview_ that can be exported as a **React** app for developers employing React component architecture alongside the comprehensive type-checking of **TypeScript**.
 In other words, **you can draw prototypes and export React / TypeScript code!**

 Visit [reactype.dev](https://reactype.dev) to learn more about the product.